Traumatic renal devascularisation and pancreatic laceration

 There is no perfusion of the left kidney.
 The left renal artery demonstrates normal opacification within its proximal 7 mm.
-There is however immediate truncation of the artery at a point of retroperitoneal haematoma.
-This haematoma lies immediately posterior to a laceration of the body of the pancreas.
+There is however immediate truncation of the artery at a point of retroperitoneal hematoma.
+This hematoma lies immediately posterior to a laceration of the body of the pancreas.
 There are only small contrast opacified vessels identified within the left kidney.
 Within the posterior aspect of the left kidney, there is a region of apparent contrast extravasation that demonstrates increased spread and size increase on the delayed scan.
 Remote from the left renal hilum, no large left perinephric collection.
 On the delayed phase, there is minor contrast opacification of the left renal collecting system without evidence of injury to the left collecting system.

 The right kidney demonstrates compensatory increased perfusion.
 The right renal artery has an unremarkable appearance.
 No evidence of traumatic injury to the right collecting system.

 There is a laceration through the body of the pancreas that extends completely from its anterior to posterior borders.
 There is also an 11 mm laceration through the medial border of the spleen that does not extend to the splenic hilum.
-There is an associated retroperitoneal haematoma/collection that lies within the lienorenal and gastrosplenic ligaments, as well as lying superior to the pancreas.
+There is an associated retroperitoneal hematoma/collection that lies within the lienorenal and gastrosplenic ligaments, as well as lying superior to the pancreas.
 No free intraperitoneal fluid or gas.

 There is a laceration through the lateral segments of the left lobe of the liver.
 The hepatic veins, porta hepatis and intrahepatic IVC are not involved.
 Bilateral adrenal glands have an unremarkable appearance.
 Previous cholecystectomy.
 Common bile duct measures 8 mm.
-The ostia of the coeliac trunk, SMA and IMA are unremarkable.
+The ostia of the celiac trunk, SMA and IMA are unremarkable.
 The small and large bowel enhance normally, with no abnormal regions of abnormal wall thickening identified.
 Retroverted uterus.
 No pelvic fracture.